Ashisoma/Ashisoma/README.md

 🔭 I’m currently working on microservices with spring boot and an android app in flutter.

-🌱 I’m learning Spring, Flutter, GraphQL and AWS
+🌱 I’m learning Spring, Flutter and PHP

 💬 Ask me about Java